MicrosoftDocs/memdocs/memdocs/intune/apps/apps-enterprise-app-management.md

 ### Does using this app type require Microsoft Intune?
 Can Enterprise applications be leveraged with Configuration Manager?

-Using an Enterprise App Management is only provided by Microsoft Intune.
+Enterprise App Management is only provided by Microsoft Intune for use on Intune managed Windows devices.
 Configuration Manager isn't supported, however Enterprise App Management will work for co-managed clients.

 ### Does Enterprise App Management use **Winget**?

-No. Enterprise App Management leverages Win32.
+No. Enterprise App Management leverages native Win32 app installation capabilities in Intune.

-### For the application updating, will the app be upgraded, installed side-by-side, or will the previous version be uninstalled?
+### For application updating, will the app be upgraded, installed side-by-side, or will the previous version be uninstalled?

 You can configure what experience you want related to uninstalling the previous version, however the behavior of the application upgrade is controlled by the vendor.